mk-fg/fossify-notes-export-to-text/README.md

 Simple [React Native] Android (10+) app to convert [Fossify Notes] full-export JSON data with all stored notes (available via Settings menu) to plaintext for share/copy buttons.

+There should be an APK under "Releases", and see below for how to build it yourself.

 JSON can be shared from some other app (e.g. File Manager), loaded via "Load File" button, or copy-pasted into main textbox, after which "Copy" and "Share" button will be able to export converted